Last Updated on May 6, 2021 by Red Nomad OZ

 But then who do you call when BOTH of you are hopelessly bogged and that massive tide’s rolling in??

-However, the chances of a massive all-body blush on the skipper who had to explain why two vehicles were trapped in the bay below the Broome Bird Observatory to the insurance company were actually very low.
+However, the chances of the skipper getting massive all-body blush when explaining to the insurance company why two vehicles were trapped in the bay were actually very low.

 Because from all accounts there WAS no insurance …

 In north-west western Australia’s Broome region, the Indigenous Yawuru people’s season of Barrgana has certain characteristics.
 We could expect day after punishing day of endless blue sky, daytime maximum temperatures between 28°and 31° C, coolish nights and no rain.

 That’s why the smart travellers head to Broome during the Aussie winter from June to August.